This article includes information about how CBD drug test works and what to watch out for.

 As previously mentioned, CBD is completely legal in the UK.
 Therefore, it should not show up on a hair follicle test.
 If you consume a form of CBD that's completely free from THC, you should be in the clear.

-When in doubt, opt for a form of CBD made with CBD isolate before your test.
-This will ensure that you pass the CBD drug test, as CBD isolate contains no THC at all.
+When in doubt, opt for a form of Cannabidiol made with CBD isolate before your test.
+This will ensure that you pass the CBD drug testing, as CBD isolate contains no THC at all.

 Given that CBD is a legal substance in the UK, it will not show up on the results.
 This should allow you to walk away from the police, free and clear.